rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/nagios_xi_scanner.md

                                               ax 'file:<path>'
-   RPORT           80               yes       The target port (TCP) SSL             false            no        Negotiate SSL/TLS for outgoing connections TARGETURI       /nagiosxi/       yes       The base path to the NagiosXi application THREADS         1                yes       The number of concurrent threads (max one per host) USERNAME        nagiosadmin      no        Username to authenticate with VERSION                          no        Nagios XI version to check against existing exploit modules
+   RPORT           80               yes       The target port (TCP) SSL             false            no        Negotiate SSL/TLS for outgoing connections TARGETURI       /nagiosxi/       yes       The base path to the Nagios XI application THREADS         1                yes       The number of concurrent threads (max one per host) USERNAME        nagiosadmin      no        Username to authenticate with VERSION                          no        Nagios XI version to check against existing exploit modules